tensorflow/community/governance/SIG-contributing-template.md

 ## Contributor checklist
 * Comment on an existing ticket or open a new one before coding any PR
-* Wait for a specific approval reply from mantainers and an `approved-for-PR` label
+* Wait for a specific approval reply from maintainers and an `approved-for-PR` label
 * Read and Sign the CLA
 * Follow Tensorflow coding style
 * Follow extra repository specific code style